dantswain/cpp-for-engineers/README.md

 ## About

-This tutorial is a work in progress and is a bit of an experiment.
+**Disclaimer** This tutorial is a work in progress and is a bit of an experiment.
+Also, some of this is about what I believe to be good practices, and it's therefore possible that you may disagree.
+It's also possible that I may say some things that are just plain *incorrect*.
+If you catch me in the act, please do let me know!

 This tutorial might be for you if